ComedicChimera/berry/docs/modules.md

 composing module paths *must* have names which are valid Berry identifiers.
 That is, they must match the regex: `[a-zA-Z_][a-zA-Z0-9_]*`.

-All error reporting is done with respect to import paths.
-So, to report an error in `src/a/b.bry`, the file will be pointed to as `[src] a/b.ry` where `src` is the name of bottom-most directory of the import path.

 If it happens that both a directory and a file match the specified name, then the file is given precedence.
 For example, in directory structure: